Pre-conference: Policies supporting NCD prevention at regional, national and local levels – effective, aligned and equitable? (PREV)

 Break with refreshments

-To what extent are health inequities addressed in national policy documents on NCDs and their common risk factors – review findings
+To what extent are health inequities addressed in national policies on NCDs or their risk factors?
+Preliminary findings from policy mapping in 17 European countries

 Kadri Tammur, Directorate of Health (Norway), JA PreventNCD